Yemen: Human rights

-The government and its security forces, often considered to suffer from rampant corruption, have been responsible for torture, inhumane treatment, and extrajudicial executions.
+Corruption in Yemen is such that it ranked 176 out of 180 countries in the 2022 Corruption Perceptions Index.
+The government and its security forces have been responsible for torture, inhumane treatment, and extrajudicial executions.
 There are arbitrary arrests of citizens, especially in the south, as well as arbitrary searches of homes.
 Prolonged pretrial detention is a serious problem, and judicial corruption, inefficiency, and executive interference undermine due process.
 Freedom of speech, the press, and religion are all restricted.
 Journalists critical of the government are often harassed and threatened by the police.
 Homosexuality is illegal, punishable by death.

 Yemen is ranked last of 135 countries in the 2012 Global Gender Gap Report.
-Human Rights Watch reported on discrimination and violence against women as well as on the abolition of the minimum marriage age of fifteen for women.
+Human Rights Watch reported on discrimination and violence against women as well as on the abolition of the minimum marriage age of 15 for women.
 The onset of puberty (interpreted by some to be as low as the age of nine) was set as a requirement for marriage instead.
-Publicity about the case of ten-year-old Yemeni divorcee Nujood Ali brought the child marriage issue to the fore not only in Yemen but also worldwide.
+Publicity about the case of ten-year-old Yemeni divorcee Nujood Ali brought the child marriage issue to the forefront worldwide.

 In 2017, the UN Human Rights Council voted to create a team of experts to investigate suspected breaches of humanitarian law and human rights in Yemen.
 In December 2021, The Guardian revealed, Saudi Arabia used "incentives and threats" as part of a pressure campaign to end a UN inquiry into human rights infringements in Yemen.

-On 30 June 2020, a human rights group revealed the scale of torture and deaths in Yemen's unofficial detention centres.
+In June 2020, a human rights group revealed the scale of torture and deaths in Yemen's unofficial detention centres.
 UAE and Saudi forces were responsible for some of the most shocking treatment of prisoners, including being hung upside down for hours and sexual torture such as the burning of genitals.

 According to 2020 United Nations Population Fund (UNFPA) estimates, 6.1 million girls and women were in need of gender-based violence services.
 The UNFPA also reported a rise in gender-based violence cases amid COVID-19 pandemic, increase in rate of child marriages, most acutely among internally displaced persons (IDPs).
 One in five girls aged 10 to 19 were married in IDP camps, compared to 1 in 8 in host communities.